razerofficial/CChromaEditor/README.md

 <a name="PluginFillColorName"></a>
 **PluginFillColorName**

 Set the RGB value for all colors in the specified frame.
-Use a BGR integer for the color parameter.
-0xFF0000 (blue) 0x00FF00 (green) 0x0000FF (red)
+Animation is referenced by name.

 ```C++
 // DLL Interface